nvim-treesitter/nvim-treesitter/CONTRIBUTING.md

-    branch = 'develop', -- only needed if different from default branch location = 'parser', -- only needed if the parser is in subdirectory of a "monorepo" revision = 'v2.1', -- tag or commit hash; bypasses automated updates requires_generate_from_grammar = true, -- only needed if repo does not contain pre-generated src/parser.c generate_requires_npm = true, -- only needed if parser has npm dependencies }, maintainers = { '@me' }, -- the _query_ maintainers tier = 3, -- community-contributed parser
+    branch = 'develop', -- only needed if different from default branch location = 'parser', -- only needed if the parser is in subdirectory of a "monorepo" revision = 'v2.1', -- tag or commit hash; bypasses automated updates generate = true, -- only needed if repo does not contain pre-generated src/parser.c generate_from_json = true, -- only needed if grammar.js has npm-installed dependencies }, maintainers = { '@me' }, -- the _query_ maintainers tier = 3, -- community-contributed parser